 Ephemeral Environments can be created automatically, triggered by Git webhooks.

-Bunnyshell installs webhooks for each repository into your Git Provider when the Git account is connected.
+Bunnyshell installs webhooks for each repository into your Git Provider when the Git Account is connected.

-When you perform an action in Git, Bunnyshell receives a webhook from your Git provider, and decides if it needs to act upon it or not.
+When you perform an action in Git, Bunnyshell receives a webhook from your Git Provider, and decides if it needs to act upon it or not.

-An Ephemeral Environment will be created when a Pull Request is created, if:
+An Ephemeral Environment will be created when a Pull Request is created if:

-Image Building and Terraform applying
+Containers Image Building & Terraform applying

 The build is performed in a Kubernetes cluster, using Kaniko.
 The cluster can be either managed by you or by Bunnyshell, depending on what you chose in the Build Settings of the Primary Environment.